South Asia: Modern era

-Maritime trading between South Asia and European merchants began after the Portuguese explorer Vasco de Gama returned to Europe.
-British, French, Portuguese colonial interests struck treaties with these rulers and established their trading ports.
-In northwest South Asia, a large region was consolidated into the Sikh Empire by Ranjit Singh.
-After the defeat of the Nawab of Bengal and Tipu Sultan and his French allies, the British Empire expanded their control till the Hindu Kush region.
+Maritime trading between South Asia and European merchants began at the turn of the 16th century after the Portuguese discovery of the sea route to India.
+British, French, and Portuguese colonial interests struck treaties with these rulers and established their trading ports.
+In northwestern South Asia, a large region was consolidated into the Sikh Empire by Ranjit Singh.
+After the defeat of the Nawab of Bengal and Tipu Sultan and his French allies, British traders went on to dominate much of South Asia through divide-and-rule tactics by the early 19th century.
+The region experienced significant de-industrialisation in its first few decades of British rule.
+Control over the subcontinent was then transferred to the British government after the Indian Rebellion of 1857, with the British cracking down to some extent afterwards.